 The pros of balance transfers

-You can take advantage of a lower credit card interest rate
+Take advantage of a lower credit card interest rate

-Transferring your existing balance to a lower interest rate card will have a much bigger impact on your credit card debt, and you may even be able to pay it all off entirely.
+Transferring your existing balance to a lower interest rate card will have a much bigger impact on your credit card debt, and you may even be able to pay it off entirely.

-You can move your balance to a credit card with better terms
+Move your balance to a credit card with better terms

-You can consolidate your credit card debt
+Consolidate your credit card debt

-You have a set timeframe to repay your credit card debt
+A low-interest time frame to repay your credit card debt

 The cons of balances transfers